Moreland Township, Pennsylvania: Geography

 Moreland Township is in southeastern Lycoming County and is bordered by Columbia and Montour counties to the south, Muncy Creek Township to the west, Wolf Township to the northwest, Penn Township to the north, and Franklin Township to the east.
 Pennsylvania Route 442 crosses the southern part of the township, leading northwest 8 mi to Muncy and southeast 10 mi to Millville.
 Pennsylvania Route 118 crosses the northern part of the township, leading west 4 mi to Hughesville and east-northeast 40 mi to Dallas.
 Williamsport, the Lycoming county seat, is 21 mi west of the township.

 According to the United States Census Bureau, Moreland Township has a total area of 62.3 sqkm, of which 61.9 sqkm are land and 0.3 sqkm, or 0.55%, are water.
 Little Muncy Creek is the main stream through the township, flowing west to join Muncy Creek and then the West Branch Susquehanna River near Muncy.
 A small part of the southern edge of the township flows via the West Branch of Chillisquaque Creek, another tributary of the West Branch of the Susquehanna.
 The northernmost part of the township drains westward via Sugar Run and Little Sugar Run to Muncy Creek near Hughesville.

 Economy and environment

-The Harman Lewis 1H well, a Marcellus Formation shale gas well in Moreland Township, has been leaking methane since 2011.
+The Harman Lewis 1H well, a Marcellus Formation shale gas well in Moreland Township, has had a methane leak since 2011.
 In January 2020, the Pennsylvania Department of Environmental Protection (DEP) issued an order to the well operator, Range Resources, to address the leakage problems "for once and for all".
 Combustible gas has been found "in groundwater, in soil surveys in nearby farm fields and surfacing on Greg's Run and Sugar Run."